Urban planner: Israel

 The Israel Planners Association was founded in 1965.
 Urban planning is taught by two institutions. the Technion Faculty of Architecture and Urban Planning in Haifa and the Center for Urban and Regional Studies.

 The second institution is The Hebrew University of Jerusalem qualifying a Graduate Degree (M.A.) in Geography and Urban and Regional Planning.

+Italy

+The role of urban planners has a long-standing tradition in Italy.
+The exclusive skills of this profession were originally attributed to engineers and architects, as established by law and related implementing regulation.
+Later, in 1992, agronomists and foresters were also granted prerogatives related to territorial and urban planning.
+Since 2001, following the implementation of the reform of university regulations and professional orders (DPR 328/2001), the skills of territorial planners and urban planners have been the exclusive competence of territorial planners enrolled in the Order of Architects, Planners, and Landscapers - Section A. Additionally, agronomists and foresters enrolled in the Order of Agronomists and Foresters - Section A are also eligible for this role.
+This is without prejudice to the skills previously acquired by civil engineers and architects enrolled in the Order prior to the DPR 328/2001 reform.

+Following the introduction of three-year degrees (Lauree Triennali) in Territorial Planning, graduates were included in the Order of Architects, Planners, Landscape Architects, and Conservators in the Planners Sector, Section B, with the professional title of "Junior Planner" (Pianificatore Iunior).

 Malaysia

 In Malaysia, urban planners typically hold a bachelor's degree or master's degree in planning.
 Several universities in Malaysia, such as Universiti Teknologi Malaysia (UTM), Universiti Malaya (UM), Universiti Teknologi MARA (UiTM), International Islamic University Malaysia (UIAM) and Universiti Sains Malaysia (USM) offer programs in urban and regional planning at both the undergraduate and postgraduate levels.
 In addition, there are also colleges that offer diploma and certificate courses in urban planning.
 These educational institutions provide students with the knowledge and skills necessary to pursue careers in the field of urban planning.

 Professional certification is available through the Malaysian Institute of Planners (MIP) and its state-level affiliates.
 The Institute accredits planning education programs and establishes standards for entry into the profession.
 Each state-level body is responsible for licensing and regulating members within its jurisdiction.
 State-level affiliates may allow certified members to use the title of Registered Town Planner (RTP).